robmuh/robmuh.github.com/_posts/2014-01-12-what-will-your-verse-be.markdown

 {% include youtube.html id="jiyIcz7wUH0" %}

-There is perhaps no more life-affirming movie in my top ten more powerful than [Dead Poet Society][], premium art in it's storytelling and provocative, tragic, plot.
-Leave it to Apple to connect it to what makes all the tools and noise valuable, their ability to facilitate poetry.
+There is perhaps no more life-affirming movie in my top ten more than [Dead Poet Society][], premium art in it's storytelling and provocative, tragic, plot.
+Leave it to Apple to connect it to what makes all the tools and noise valuable.
+They facilitate poetry.

 Have you found what makes work, education, and life worth living for?